AnnaWilliford/SWC.Spring18/PythonBasics/README.md

 Ultimately, by the end of this workshop, you can create your own reports as a Markdown file or HTML file or pdf file to present it to your superiors.

+:hushed::hushed::hushed:
 ```
 =======================================
 Get reports from whosoever is doing it
 =======================================
 ```

-You can achieve the following graphs and leave a good impression on your higher officers.
+You can achieve the following graphs and leave a good impression.

+:astonished::astonished::scream:
 ```
 =================================================
 Get visualization graphs from whosoever is doing it